bytebase/bytebase/docs/design/pitr-mysql.md

 To check the integrity of the logical dump, Bytebase will save file size in the backup metadata.
 When using a logical backup to recover, we should first validate the file size of the dump file and the metadata matches.

+#### Why bother?

+The full backup process seems very sophisticated.
+Why don't we just dump the logical backup and use `SHOW MASTER STATUS` to get the binlog coordinates?
+Well, let's look at an example.

+If we start to dump a logical backup called bk at time t, and the backup SQL runs for 10s and finishes at t+10.
+Then we get the binlog coordinates at t+10 and save it together with the backup metadata.
+When we want to do a PITR to the database state at t+20, we would restore the logical backup bk and replay the binlog from t+10 to t+20.

+Here is the problem: the logical backup is a [consistent read](https://dev.mysql.com/doc/refman/8.0/en/innodb-consistent-read.html) of the database, which means that no matter how long it takes to run the SQL, **the backup content is just like reading a snapshot of the database at time t**.

+Now let's reconsider the binlog replay.
+After the logical backup bk is restored, the database is at the state of t.
+If we want to incrementally restore to t+20, we should replay the binlog from **t to t+20** instead of t+10 to t+20 as is described above.
+In short, this "simpler implementation" is actually buggy.

+The current design of full backup process in [this section](#full-backup) ensures that:

+1. No data is inserted between we dump a logical backup with the consistent read semantic and get the binlog coordinates.
+2. The locking time is minimal so that the backup process has the minimal impact on other workloads in the same database.

 ## Incremental Backup

 Once the backup is enabled for a database, Bytebase will periodically download binlog from the MySQL server via `mysqlbinlog` with parameter [`--read-from-remote-server`](https://dev.mysql.com/doc/refman/8.0/en/mysqlbinlog.html#option_mysqlbinlog_read-from-remote-server), which reads data via the [binlog network stream](https://dev.mysql.com/doc/internals/en/binlog-network-stream.html).
 The binlog downloading process is described below.